miamtech/mealz-documentation/docs/web_ssr/main-features/meals-planner.md

 }
 ```

+### Shareable planner URL

+Some clients want to use their **planner page URL** in marketing campaigns redirection (example: `https://your-website.com/meals-planner`).

+The behavior is:

+- Opening the shared planner URL should display the planner
+- If the user is already a client with a current menu, it will open his menu
+- If the user is new to the website.
+It will create a menu with the current suggestions

 ## Authentication behavior (what clients should know)

 - Users can **start building a menu without being authenticated** (using an authless identity), but **authentication is required to push the menu to basket**.